List of countries by number of islands

 This is a list of countries by number of islands, with figures given for the numbers of islands within their territories.
 In some cases, this figure is approximate and may vary slightly between sources depending on which islands are counted.
-The criteria for inclusion appear to differ considerably between the countries so they are not necessarily directly comparable.
-Different languages use different words for islands depending on size and or shape and elevation.
+The inclusion criteria vary significantly across countries, so they can't necessarily be compared directly.
+Different languages use different words for islands depending on size and or shape, and elevation.
 For example, in English, a smaller island can be referred to as an islet, skerry, cay, or eyot, leading to confusion over classification as an island in some circumstances.
 This can influence which islands are counted or not.
-Some islands are fully submerged by the tides at times, and those may also not be counted by some countries while others do.
+Some islands are fully submerged by the tides at times, and those may also not be counted by some countries, while others do.
 Where counts vary, this article uses the highest reliably sourced figure.

+For the purposes of this article, the countries listed will have their islands determined by the following definition: “An island is a landmass permanently above sea level either in an inland waterway or in the open sea.
+It is completely surrounded by water, but must not be a continent.”